mckennapsean/dissertation/content/08-discuss.md

 process, as in [@fig:timelines].
 We consider all design models to be a work-in-progress, and the design activity framework is by no means excluded.
-Further validating this framework against additional visualization design projects and in more pedagogical settings remains an interesting avenue for future work.
+Further validating this framework against additional visualization design projects, with a variety of different visualization designers, and in more pedagogical settings all lead to interesting avenues for future work.

-A number of open questions are possible for future work.
-For example, we established this framework from a problem-driven methodology, and it would be useful to rigorously, but cautiously, validate the use of the framework for more technique-driven projects.
+A number of open questions remain for future work.
+For example, we established, evaluated, and reflected using this framework with a problem-driven methodology, and it would be useful to rigorously, but cautiously, validate the use of the framework for other methodologies, such as algorithmic-driven work.
 Furthermore, in the list of exemplar methods we include novel methods for visualization design, but the utility and effectiveness of these methods for designing a visualization system have yet to be tested and verified.
-Most visualization process models have not yet addressed a series of challenges: Where should I go next in the process?
+Most visualization process models have not yet addressed a series of challenging questions: Where should I go next in the process?
 What method is the best for my situation?
 When do I know my design is effective enough?
-We believe these future directions provide rich opportunities to further explore the role of the design activity framework for visualization designers.
+We believe these future directions provide rich opportunities for models to further explore the visualization design process.

-## Working in Design Teams
+## Working in Design Teams {#sec:design-teams}

 Throughout our redesign project in [@sec:formulation], we worked closely as a design team composed of designers, a psychologist, and visualization experts.